eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 $$likelihood = 2 \times 2 \times 2 \times \frac{1}{2} \times 2 \times 2 \times 2 = 32$$
 The relative likelihood is implied from this result.
 If the heuristic indicates that the headline is 32 times more likely to be true than false then the relative likelihood will be 32:1. {numref}`heuristic-checklist` summarizes the reasoning and the results of the heuristic for the checklist headline.

-:::{list-table} A summary of the reasoning with Bayes theorem for and the heuristic for the checklist headline.
+:::{list-table} A summary of the reasoning with Bayes theorem and the heuristic on the checklist headline.
 :header-rows: 1
 :widths: auto
 :name: heuristic-checklist